Built by physicians · Developed and hosted in Canada

 How much does it cost?

-EMMS is $14.99 CAD/month with a 14-day free trial — cancel anytime during the trial at no cost.
+EMMS is $9.99 CAD/month with a 1 month free trial — cancel anytime during the trial at no cost.
 Subscription is managed through the App Store or Google Play.

 Free consumer messaging apps are funded by advertising, data collection, or donations — and none were designed for clinical use.
 EMMS charges a subscription so the product is funded by the people who use it, not by monetising their data.
 Your subscription pays for Canadian server infrastructure, SMS delivery, ongoing security development, and a platform with no advertising and no third-party access to your content.
 No one else pays us — which means no one else has a claim on your data.